Linda Perry: 2000–2013: production and songwriting

+2014–present: recent career

 In 2014, Perry appeared in the VH1 reality television show Make or Break: The Linda Perry Project, in which she worked with up-and-coming musicians, like VanJess and winner Hemming.

 Perry was scheduled to appear as the house band in a special series of late night editions of The Talk airing the week of January 12, 2015 in the 12:34 am time slot of The Late Late Show.

-In June 2015, Perry was inducted into the Songwriters Hall of Fame at a ceremony in New York.

-In 2015, Perry wrote the theme song for the film Freeheld titled "Hands of Love," performed by Miley Cyrus.

 Perry co-wrote a song with Adele for her 2015 album 25 titled "Can't Let Go" which was included as a bonus track on the Target and Japanese editions.
 Perry played piano, produced and engineered the track.

-In 2017 she co-wrote and produced the song "Shine", which was sung and co-written by Pat Benatar.
-It was written for the Women's March on Washington.
-Later that year she teamed again with Benatar for the song "Dancing Through the Wreckage" which was featured as the lead single from the documentary "Serve Like a Girl".

-In 2018 Perry collaborated with Dolly Parton, writing the Golden Globe-nominated "Girl In The Movies" for the Netflix film Dumplin'.
-Parton, speaking about working with Perry, said "They said 'Would you be willing to write it with Linda Perry?'
-She's from I guess a group called 4 Non Blondes years ago; I wasn't that familiar, I didn't know her, I never met her. and if she could produce it, and I said well, sure, I would be a team player.
-So I met her and we just hit it off and we started writing all these other songs for the movie, and then... we just made a whole little album."
+She also wrote the theme song for the film Freeheld titled "Hands of Love," performed by Miley Cyrus.

+In June 2015, Perry was inducted into the Songwriters Hall of Fame at a ceremony in New York.

+In 2018, Perry collaborated with Dolly Parton, writing the Golden Globe-nominated "Girl In The Movies" for the Netflix film Dumplin'.

-In 2020, Linda co-wrote "A Beautiful Noise" with seven other female writers - Alicia Keys, Brandi Carlile, Brandy Clark, Hillary Lindsey, Lori McKenna, Hailey Whitters and Ruby Amanfu - and the song was performed by Alicia Keys and Brandi Carlile with the purpose of inspiring American voters to vote in the 2020 Presidential Election.
+In 2020, Perry co-wrote "A Beautiful Noise" with seven other female writers - Alicia Keys, Brandi Carlile, Brandy Clark, Hillary Lindsey, Lori McKenna, Hailey Whitters and Ruby Amanfu - and the song was performed by Alicia Keys and Brandi Carlile with the purpose of inspiring American voters to vote in the 2020 Presidential Election.